MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/README.md

 ### Features

-1. **Feature Flag Driven**: The component adapts its UI between `RedesignedAddCommentForm` and `DeprecatedAddCommentForm` based on the `isAppRedesigned` feature flag.
+1. **Feature Flag Driven**: The component adapts its UI between `AddCommentFormRedesigned` and `DeprecatedAddCommentForm` based on the `isAppRedesigned` feature flag.
 This ensures the comment form interface is consistent with the current application design.

 2. **Dynamic Reducer Management**: Utilizes `DynamicModuleLoader` to dynamically manage the `addCommentFormReducer`.
 This approach helps in optimizing the state management by only loading the reducer when the comment form is required, thus reducing the overall application bundle size and improving performance.